MahmoudMohamedIsmail/Visulazation-Objects/README.md

-# Visulazation-Objects
+# visualization-Objects

-Load from "Visualization Objects" an object and visulaze it.
+Load from "visualization Objects" an object and visualize it.

 You can make transformation and coloring "OpenGL".